christiskatsouris/Nonstationary/README.md

 ```
 ## Assignment 1

 Using one of the following Statistical Software: R, Matlab or Stata prepare a short empirical study based on a suitable time series dataset.
-The main focus is the use of linear (e.g., AR(1)) and non-linear (e.g., GARCH) financial time series models.
-The analysis should include: (i) model fitting and residual analysis, such as testing for the presence of autocorrelation in the residual series or testing for Arch/Garch effects and, (ii) testing for structural breaks using both retrospective and sequential break-point tests.
+The main focus is the use of both the first-order autoregressive AR(1) model as well as the p-th order autoregressive conditionally heteroscedastic model ARCH(p) and GARCH(p,q) for time-series data.
+The analysis should include: (i) model fitting and residual analysis, such as testing for the presence of autocorrelation in the residual series and testing for the presence of Arch/Garch effects, and (ii) testing for structural breaks using both retrospective and sequential break-point tests.

 ## References